Theoracle07/Web-Security-Labs-Journal/README.md

 # Web-Security-Labs-Journal
 These labs demonstrate practical skills in identifying and mitigating web security vulnerabilities.
+This README includes detailed methodologies, findings, and screenshots as evidence of the work performed.